torvalds/linux/Documentation/scheduler/sched-nice-design.rst

 =====================

-This document explains the thinking about the revamped and streamlined nice-levels implementation in the new Linux scheduler.
+This document explains the thinking about the revamped and streamlined nice-levels implementation in the new GNU/Linux scheduler.

-Nice levels were always pretty weak under Linux and people continuously pestered us to make nice +19 tasks use up much less CPU time.
+Nice levels were always pretty weak under GNU/Linux and people continuously pestered us to make nice +19 tasks use up much less CPU time.

 Unfortunately that was not that easy to implement under the old